-Manchester United Women v Birmingham City Women
+Galton hits two as Man Utd score five

 Post update

-Rebecca Holloway (Birmingham City Women) wins a free kick in the defensive half.
+Christie Murray (Birmingham City Women) wins a free kick in the defensive half.

+Offside, Manchester United Women.
+Vilde Risa tries a through ball, but Ivana Fuso is caught offside.

 Substitution

 Substitution, Birmingham City Women.
-Lucy Whipp replaces Libby Smith.
+Eleanor Ryan-Doyle replaces Veatriki Sarri.

 Goal!